yelluw/Bootparts/README.md

 - Minimized CSS that makes including it in your website simple.

 - Three complete templates that you can use for your project.

+- No need to use Javascript.
+Jquery is included along with Bootstrap's JS for convenience.
+But its not required for anything.

 ## Templates